Why CA-27 Needs New Representation

 A Pattern CA-27 Can’t Ignore

-Across issues affecting children, healthcare, and constitutional accountability, Congressman Whitesides’ record reflects hesitation, opposition, or absence at key moments.
+Across issues affecting children, healthcare, and constitutional accountability, Congressman Whitesides’ record reflects hesitation, opposition, and absence at key moments.

 CA-27 deserves representation that: